meain/logseq-plugin-runjs/README.md

 - [ ] Support of outputting more than just text
 - [ ] Persisting output of a run across page loads
 - [ ] Should we drop `Processing...`? (maybe users don't want to use `setOutput`)
+- [ ] Option for output that can be continuously updated

 ---